MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_pick_particles.rst

 The basic usage of the boxmanager is as follows:

 * Place a box: Press key :kbd:`2` to switch the layer control (left side) to the plus symbol.
-Then you can place a box with :kdb:`LMB`.
+Then you can place a box with :kbd:`LMB`.
 * Move a box: Press key :kbd:`3` to switch the layer control to selection symbol.
 Then you can drag a box by holding :kbd:`LMB`.
 * Delete a box: Press key :kbd:`3` to switch the layer control to selection symbol.
 Click on a box and press :kbd:`DEL`
 * Zoom: You can use your mouse wheel to zoom in and out.